IBPS Clerk 2019 Notification

-IBPS will be releasing the Official Notification for IBPS Clerk 2019 Exam shortly.
-The Exam dates have been released by IBPS in its recent Exam Calendar for the year 2019-20.
-With the release of official notification, IBPS Clerk Recruitment 2019 will start.
-The Online Registration for IBPS Clerk 2019 will start post release of Official Notification.
+IBPS has released the Official Notification for IBPS Clerk 2019 Exam on 12th September.
+The Exam dates have been released by IBPS with its official notification for the year 2019-20.
+With the release of official notification, IBPS Clerk Recruitment 2019 has started.
+The Online Registration for IBPS Clerk 2019 exam has started from 17th September 2019.

-IBPS will be activating the online applicable link for IBPS Clerk 2019 Exam shorlty.
-Candidates are required to click on the link mentioned below to apply for IBPS Clerk 2019 Exam.
+IBPS has already activated the online applicable link for IBPS Clerk 2019 Exam.
+All Candidates are required to click on the link mentioned below to apply for IBPS Clerk 2019 Exam.

 While filling the online application form you are given the option to choose the centre of your preference.
 However IBPS can allot you a centre other than the choice made by you if there is non-availability of seats at preferred venues.
 No complaints will be entertained by IBPS in regards to change in the exam centre.